mtlynch/mtlynch.io/content/notes/nix-first-impressions/index.md

 I do most of my testing for TinyPilot against a Dell XX mini computer.
 It was the only bare-metal machine I had available that I could blow away, so I tried on that.

 Everything worked exactly like in "NixOS for the Impatient."
+The install took about 10 minutes from start to finish.
+Seven minutes was just copying files.

+{{<video src="nixos-full-install.mp4" max-width="800px" caption="Installing NixOS on a Dell XX mini PC (I sped up the file copy portion)">}}

 I skipped encryption since this is just a test device and I wanted to eliminate a password-entry step on every reboot.

 ## Failed attempt #3: NixOS on the Raspberry Pi 4 (again)